JeremiahKaren/35percent.github.io/_posts/2020-10-25-wood-dene-protest-against-empty-homes.md

 _“It is estimated that the sale of the site will generate £6.9 million net to be recycled into the wider SEI programme, this figure is based on a valuation of the site completed in 1998.
 The cost of demolishing the block is estimated to cost in the region of £3.4m.”_

+When Southwark resolved in December 2005 on a Compulsory Purchase Order (CPO) for [the sixteen Wood Dene leasehold properties](http://moderngov.southwark.gov.uk/Data/Executive/20050523/Agenda/Item%2011%20-%20Wooddene%20EstateRegeneration%20-%20Update.pdf) Southwark stated further, that;

-Southwark stated further, that _“Securing vacant possession and onward sale to the RSL [registered social landlord] will generate a substantial capital sum.
-The securing of this receipt is essential to the delivery of the Housing Investment Programme”_ when it resolved in December 2005 on a Compulsory Purchase Order (CPO) for the Wood Dene leasehold properties on Wood Dene (there were 16 leaseholders and  five ‘live’ Right to Buy applications).
-(Para 11, 24) ^6
+_“Securing vacant possession and onward sale to the RSL [registered social landlord] will generate a substantial capital sum.
+The securing of this receipt is essential to the delivery of the Housing Investment Programme”_ [^6]

 Despite being ‘essential’ for the Housing Investment Programme, the land was not sold until 8 years later, in December 2013, and for not much more than its 1998 valuation, to NHHT for only £7.05m.